Popolarismo

+Popolarismo was formulated by Luigi Sturzo, an Italian Catholic priest and politician.

 Popolarismo (Popularism) is the term Italian politician Luigi Sturzo used to describe his political doctrine that formed the ideological basis for the Italian Popular Party and later Christian Democracy.
-In the Papal Encyclical Graves de Communi, (1901) Pope Leo XIII did not want Christian Democracy to enter the political sphere, and restricted it to the social action.
+In the Papal Encyclical Graves de Communi, (1901) Pope Leo XIII did not want Christian Democracy to enter the political sphere, and restricted it to social action.
 Sturzo developed Popularism as an alternative means of political action, which had an ideological focus on the people.
 As one academic notes:

 To put it in a nutshell, Popularism was a political version of its predecessor, the prevalently social Christian Democracy.

 In this European context, Popularism helped Catholics come to accept democratic institutions, alongside inspiring the French Popular Democratic Party (formed 1924), the Spanish Partido Social Popular, and the People and Freedom group (formed 1936), which Sturzo helped form in London.
 Sturzo outlined his conception of popularism as follows:

 Popularism is democratic, but it differs from liberal democracy in that it denies the individualist and centralising system of the State and wishes the State to be organic and decentralised.
 It is liberal (in the wholesome sense of the word) because it takes its stand on the civil and political liberties, which it upholds as equal for all, without party monopolies and without persecution of religion, races or classes.
 It is social in the sense of a radical reform of the present capitalist system, but it parts company with socialism because it admits of private property while insisting on the social function of such property.
 It proclaims its Christian character because to-day there can be no ethics or civilisation other than Christian.
 Popularism was the antithesis of the totalitarian State.

 In describing Popularism, Sturzo refers to the political program of the Italian Popular Party, which called for the state to recognize natural communities, such as the family, the classes and the communes, proportional representation and universal suffrage for women, for an elected senate to represent the managers, trade unions and academics, the decentralization of power and greater regional autonomy, freedom of religion, the demonopolisation of education, and pro workers legislation generally.
 The Popular Democratic Party's most significant theorist was Marcel Prélot, who was Struzo's French translator.
 He said the Popular Democratic Party:

 called themselves démocrate populaires in spite of the slight pleonasm of the term in order to underline, on one hand, their determined adherence to government "for the people" and "by the people"; in order, on the other hand, to indicate their organic and anti-individualistic conception of social life.